hlef/juliet/docs/basics-howto.md

 You can find more informations about it in your theme directory, under `themes/your_theme/README`.

+Please, note that even if it is empty, the header has to be present.
+Otherwise, Juliet might be upset ! :)

-### Site pages under *pages/*
+### Site pages, *pages/*

 Pages go to the `pages/` directory and follow the same header/body structure as posts.

-Required header entries should also be defined in the README file of your theme.
+Required header entries might be different to the ones required for posts and should also be defined in the README file of your theme.

 ### Pygments syntax highlighting